 Strength is a measure of physical power.
 It is the relevant Ability when trying to push, pull or lift heavy objects.
-Strength also affects the amount of damage inflicted by a character in hand-to-hand combat.

 Agility quantifies physical dexterity.
 Jumping, balancing, climbing and dodging are all examples of activities covered by Agility.

 Stealth describes the ability of a character to go unnoticed.
 It covers aspects such as moving silently, traversing ground without leaving tracks, hiding, and blending into a crowd.